a pointer to a Mortal object that will be updated if the object is destroyed or moved.

 inlinevirtual |

-obtains the raw address of the variable this
+obtains the raw address of the variable this points to

 Implements hexed::Pointer< T >.